naninovel/docs/docs/api/index.md

 @stop

 ; Following example shows how to make an interactive map via `@choice` actions.
-; For this example, we assume, that inside a `Resources/MapButtons` folder you've stored prefabs with `Naninovel.ChoiceHandlerButton` component attached to their root objects.
+; For this example, we assume, that inside a `Resources/MapButtons` folder you've stored prefabs with `ChoiceHandlerButton` component attached to their root objects.
 ; Please note, that making a custom choice handler is a more appropriate solution for this, unless you can't (or don't want to) mess with C# scripting.
 # Map
 @back Map